Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay: Characterizations of WTD trees

-Theorem~\ref{thm. char. of unmixed delt. trees} is the main result of this subsection.
-It allows us to detect when a balanced tree is unmixed.
-The case of an arbitrary tree is handled in Subsection~\ref{subsec. interior graphs of trees} below.
-We begin with a definition.
+Theorem~\ref{thm. char. of WTD delt. trees} is the main result of this subsection.
+It allows us to detect when a balanced tree is WTD.
+The case of an arbitrary tree is handled by Theorem~\ref{thm. char. of WTD trees} below.